 Generic Name: omega-3 polyunsaturated fatty acids

-Note: This page contains side effects data for the generic drug omega-3 polyunsaturated fatty acids.
-It is possible that some of the dosage forms included below may not apply to the brand name TheraTears Nutrition.
+Note: This document contains side effect information about omega-3 polyunsaturated fatty acids.
+Some of the dosage forms listed on this page may not apply to the brand name TheraTears Nutrition.

 For the Consumer

 Applies to omega-3 polyunsaturated fatty acids: oral capsule liquid filled

 Along with its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in TheraTears Nutrition) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking omega-3 polyunsaturated fatty acids:Incidence not known